heroku/function-migration/functions/typescriptfunction/README.md

 # Node Functions

 ## [Node Proxy Overview](#overview)
-The Node Proxy is a [Fastify](https://www.fastify.io/) app that has the following APIs:
+The Node Proxy is a [Fastify](https://www.fastify.io/) based app that has the following APIs:
 - `/sync` for synchronous function requests, proxies to the function server using [@fastify/http-proxy](https://github.com/fastify/fastify-http-proxy)
 - `/async` for asynchronous function requests, uses the `onResponse` hook to return `200` to the client and then handles proxying the request the function
 - `/healthcheck` to monitor the function server and restart, if needed.